Chixpy/ETKRes-2600/README.md

 All images in .png format at original resolution... it's complex to explain as is analog output, the most common resolution without blank lines will be 160x192.

-### Front, Back, Spine, Ads, Reviews, Media, Other
+### Front, Back, Spine, Manual, Ads, Reviews, Media, Other

 Escaned .jpg; with a maximum of 2048x2048, don't enlarge artificially (if larger, we can resize it to 2048 the larger side, keeping aspect ratio and a quality of 90%).
 Trying not to do transformations and resave it.
 Lossless rotation or cropping allowed.